cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 To make these nameplates you have two options:
 1. Get some real nice steel moulds made up (you can only do this once, ever).
 You can then pour molten plastic into these moulds in your shop whenever you want to make a nameplate.

-2. Send the dog's name to a 3D printing business and ask them to make you a nameplate on demand.
+2. Send the dog's name to a 3D printing company and ask them to make you a nameplate on demand.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/post_imgs/nameplate.jpg" alt="">
-  <figcaption>Buckle up. [img: <a href="https://www.pexels.com/@rodnae-prod/">RODNAE Productions</a>]</figcaption>
+  <figcaption>A desk nameplate for a mere human being. [img: <a href="https://www.pexels.com/@rodnae-prod/">RODNAE Productions</a>]</figcaption>
 </figure>